kenakeny/OATest/README.md

 ## 🚀 Mission Goals

-- [] Complete as many problems in NeetCode with clean, optimized Python solutions.
+- [] Complete as many problems Leetcode Style with clean, optimized Python solutions.
-- [] Internalize common DSA patterns: Sliding Window, Binary Search, Two Pointers, etc.
+- [] Remembering DSA patterns
-- [] Be OA-ready for top-tier tech companies (IBM, Google, Amazon, etc.).
+- [] Be ready for any coding assessment